Teaching social studies in the kitchen and garden

 By DK Holland

-So after the kids created the heart-shaped bed, another team of students came to the garden and were serendipitously handed red bull blood’s beet seeds to plant.
+So after the kids created the heart-shaped bed, another team of students came to the garden, were serendipitously handed red bull blood’s beet seeds to plant.
 To the delight of all, bright red shoots quickly sprouted into what one student proudly named, ‘The Heart Beat Bed.’
 Kyle reﬂects that, “The students were so pleased with themselves.
 Getting out of the way is one of the most important things you can do as a teacher.”
 This is just one of many life lessons learned in the 18 years since the ﬁrst ESY started.
-ESY Berkeley is now the oldest and largest in a vast network of over 3,000 ESY projects—happening at all imaginable levels—across the country, and Kyle is its director.
+ESY Berkeley is now the oldest and largest in a vast network of over 3,000 ESY projects – happening at all imaginable levels – across the country and Kyle is its director.
 It is the model program for the Edible Schoolyard Project, a national organization that houses an online network and open platform resource center to connect programs across the world.

 Which came ﬁrst?
 Chickens?
 Eggs?

-Once a week, students and their teachers come to class from next door Martin Luther King, Jr. Middle School, where the Edible Schoolyard model is a part of the culture, life, and academics.
-MLK Jr. is a public middle school with 950 students in grades 6, 7, and 8; all of them attend classes at the Edible Schoolyard.
+Once a week students and their teachers come next door to class from Martin Luther King, Jr. Middle School, where the Edible Schoolyard model is a part of the culture, life, and academics.
+King is a public middle school with 950 students in grades 6, 7, and 8; all of them attend classes at the Edible Schoolyard.
 45% of students qualify for free/ reduced lunch, 13% are ELL, 13% are special needs, 35% White, 21% Black, 21% Latino, 8% Asian, 15% Mixed Race or Other.
 “We have two classrooms: The garden and the kitchen.”
 Kyle says.
 Together the students and teachers might feed the chickens, gather the eggs, cultivate tomato plants, gather basil or other ingredients from the garden to make frittatas, pesto, pizza or omelets in the warm, inviting, collaborative environment which is the ESY Berkeley kitchen.

 The garden, as in many classrooms, has a gathering place where students and teachers start the class.
 A garden teacher begins by asking a provocative ‘temperature check’ question like ‘Wasn’t that an unusually rainy weekend?’
 Simple questions like this are meant to spawn easy dialogue, quickly build a community of learning.
 After some discussion, students and teachers are directed to choose their tasks for the 50-minute-class.
 They divvy up their tools from the tool shed and dig in.
 Since no more than 10 minutes is dedicated to lecturing, no hierarchy gets established: There is no ‘sage on the stage’ at ESY.
 The overarching strategy is to encourage social-emotional collaboration by talking and working together: Students and teachers guide each other.